 The final report of the Commission on Accrediting of ATS can be found here.

 All TST programs offered conjointly with the University of Toronto are reviewed cyclically under the terms of the University of Toronto Quality Assurance Process (UTQAP).
-A UTQAP review took place in 2012.
+The last UTQAP review took place in 2012.
+The next review is scheduled for March 2021.

 The MDiv degree was evaluated "above standard".
 All other conjoint basic degrees were evaluated as "at standard".
 The ThM degree was also evaluated as "at standard".
 The MA and PhD were not designated to be part of the UTQAP review since, at the time of the review, were not offered conjointly with the University of Toronto.